OpenCheckoutHQ/core/README.md

 📦 **Inventory Support**: Track, manage, and optimize your stock levels with integrated inventory management features.

 🔍 **MeiliSearch Support**: Integrate lightning-fast, typo-tolerant search experiences with MeiliSearch capabilities.

+# Roadmap

+Our project roadmap serves as a strategic guide to the key features and improvements we plan to tackle.
+Contributions and feedback from the community are always welcome to shape the future of this platform.

+## Core Features

+- [X] GraphQL API integration
+- [X] MeiliSearch support for enhanced search capabilities
+- [X] Modular architecture design
+- [ ] Developer documentation portal launch

+## Advanced Features

+- [ ] Event Bus mechanism for real-time updates
+- [ ] Multi-warehouse support for inventory management
+- [ ] Region-based customization and targeting
+- [ ] Multi-language and currency support

+## Community & Engagement

+- [ ] Community forum for discussions and support
+- [ ] Partner with third-party services for integrations
+- [ ] Launch user feedback and suggestion portal

+## Expansion & Scalability

+- [ ] Integration with more payment gateways
+- [ ] Support for digital products and downloads
+- [ ] Analytics and reporting tools integration
+- [ ] Optimizations for scalability and high-performance

+We'll periodically revisit and revise our roadmap based on the evolution of the platform, technological trends, and feedback from our community.